-- Power off the system and disconnect the power cables before starting the installation.
-Refer to the instructions provided in your system documentation.
-Do not disconnect cables or power cords while system power is on. - Read all of the instructions in this chapter completely before proceeding.
-Follow the Notes, Cautions, and Warnings described in this manual and marked on the equipment. - 3.
-Follow electrostatic discharge (ESD) safe procedures.
-Use a grounded wrist strap or ESD safe footwear, and work in an ESD safe area. - 4.
-Perform a safety check of the installation before powering on the system. - Make sure that the cabling Pin 1 location is correct and that all cables are firmly seated in the connectors. - Make sure all SCSI conventions (cable type, cable length, termination, etc.) are correct, see Table 2-5.
+- 1. Read all of the instructions in this chapter completely before proceeding.
+Follow the Notes, Cautions, and Warnings described in this manual and marked on the equipment. - 2.
+Power off the system and disconnect the power cables before starting the installation. - 3.
+Follow electrostatic discharge (ESD) safety procedures.
+Use grounded wrist straps or ESD-safe footwear, and work in an ESD-safe area. - 4.
+Perform a safety check of the installation before powering on the system. - Make sure that all of the cabling Pin 1 locations are correct and that all cables are firmly seated in the connectors. - Make sure all SCSI conventions (cable type, cable length, and termination) are correct.